mmyrte/chelsa_cmip6/README.md

 it is also important that your fefps and fefpe are covered by the experiment_id and activity_id.

 These reference periods are possible for example:

 'ScenarioMIP' - 2016-01-01 - 2100-12-31

 'CMIP' - 1850-01-01 - 2015-12-31

 refps and refpe need to be in the range 1850-01-01 - 2015-12-31.

-or within python by importing the chelsa_cmip6 function: from classes.GetClim import chelsa_cmip6

 # REQUIREMENTS